imagej/imagej.github.io/_pages/events/wiki-grand-opening/how-to-help.md

 ### MathJax appearing inappropriately

-{% include warning/stub %}

 You can write MathJax math expressions by bracketing the text with `$$` symbols.
 But some pages have formatting that gets interpreted as MathJax, even though it wasn't intended.
-Let's document how to fix it here.
+Once we know more, we'll document here how to fix it.

 ### Old info-box tables

-{% include warning/stub %}

 We are retiring the `include info-box` in favor of using the wiki's `statbox` feature.
 Unfortunately, the statbox is not documented well enough yet.